- Study at Greenwich

 Applications will be made to a single Fast Forward Master's scheme, covering both the Scholarship and Fee Waiver schemes.
 The first step in assessing applications will be to assess whether:

-Once the June Progress and Award Boards have sat, those applications which pass this assessment ("qualified applications") will be considered to determine which should be offered a Scholarship and which should be offered a Fee Waiver.
+Those applications which pass this assessment ("qualified applications'') will then be reviewed to determine which should be offered a Scholarship and which should be offered a Fee Waiver.
 This determination will be made as follows:

 Before applying for this scheme you must first make an application for an eligible University of Greenwich Master's programme.
 You can then check your eligibility for this scheme and make an application by following the link below.